Sign in or start a free trial to avail of this feature.

-So when I hold Control and press the right arrow, it moves me to the edge of the data region in the direction that I press.
-So for example, if I want to move back to the cell that says Order Number, hold Control and press left arrow.
-If I'd like to move down to the number 12, hold Control and press down arrow.
+So when I hold Ctrl and press the right arrow, it moves me to the edge of the data region in the direction that I press.
+So for example, if I want to move back to the cell that says order number, hold Ctrl and press the left arrow.
+If I'd like to move down to the number 12, hold Ctrl and press the down arrow.
 And if I press it again, it moves me to the edge of the next data region.

-Combining Control and the keyboard arrows is a great way of navigating around spreadsheets, particularly financial models which tend to have many data regions within a single sheet.
+Combining Ctrl and the keyboard arrows is a great way of navigating around spreadsheets, particularly financial models, which tend to have many data regions within a single sheet.

-What's more if I press Control and the Home button, it always returns me to cell A1.
-So if you find yourself far away from the top left-hand corner on a spreadsheet, just press Control and Home, and it will bring you back to cell A1 immediately.
+What's more, if I press Ctrl and the Home button, it always returns me to sell A1.
+So if you find yourself far away from the top left hand corner on a spreadsheet, just press Ctrl and Home and it will bring you back to sell A1 immediately.
 A very useful command.

 Another useful navigation shortcut is the Page Down key.
 I currently have rows one to 23 shown on screen.
 If I want to view rows 23 to 45, I simply press the Page Down key.
 If I'd like to move back up again, I simply press Page Up.

 We can also move across horizontally one screen by holding Alt and pressing Page Down.
 And this shows us columns S to AK.
 If I'd like to move back to columns A to S, just hold Alt and press Page Up.